-and is there support in the record for, its findings on maintenance?
+Did the court sufficiently explain, and is there support in the record for, its findings on maintenance? future, the taxation or deductibility of maintenance for federal tax purposes, and any other relevant factor.

 The guidelines are not presumptive but are merely a starting point, and the court has discretion to determine an award of maintenance that is fair and equitable.
-It must make specific findings to support an award of maintenance but doesn't have to make explicit findings as to each and every factor.
+It must make specific findings to support an award of maintenance but doesn't have to make explicit findings as to each and every factor under § 14-10-114(3)(c).

-Finally, the court must consider whether and find that the party seeking maintenance lacks sufficient property to provide for their reasonable needs and is unable to support themselves through appropriate employment.
+Finally, the court must consider whether the party seeking maintenance lacks sufficient property (including property awarded in the decree) to provide for their reasonable needs and is unable to support themselves through appropriate employment.
 A party can receive maintenance only if this need is satisfied.